 We are only allowed to submit a limited number of supplement applications, so please submit a one page Letter of Intent (LOI) to CFAR@jhmi.edu no later than April 8th, 2020.
 The LOI is used to choose the projects that we will be submitting, so please "sell" your study!

 - Scientific Area of Interest

 The CFAR Developmental Core and Executive Committee will select projects to be developed into a full proposal for submission to the NIH.

-Each CFAR may submit more than one application in topics 1-5 BUT no more than four total applications per CFAR.
+- Each CFAR may submit more than one application in topics 1-5 BUT no more than four total applications.

-CFARs can submit one application each to the equipment and TB topics.
+- CFARs can submit one application the equipment topic.

-Each inter-CFAR group is permitted to submit one meeting application.
+- Each inter-CFAR group is permitted to submit one meeting application.
 A CFAR can submit more than one if they are submitting on behalf of multiple inter-CFAR groups.

-The CFAR Grant Development and Implementation Toolkit is a great resource that is designed to assist in the completion of HIV related grant submissions and to support the implementation of awarded grants.
+The CFAR Grant Development and Implementation Toolkit is available online.
+It is a great resource that is designed to assist in the completion of HIV related grant submissions and to support the implementation of awarded grants.
 Our Cores and Scientific Working Groups are also available to assist with your proposal.

 Any questions about the awards or the application process can be directed to email@example.com.